-In March 2020, we entered into a \$650.0 million secured credit facility (AFS I Facility) to provide loans for the benefit of airlines in connection with our AFS business.
+In March 2020, we entered into a \$650.0 million secured credit facility (AFS I Facility), which provided loans for the benefit of airlines in connection with our AFS business.
 During the drawdown period, we were able to draw on the facility to fund certain AFS notes receivable.
 Amounts borrowed under the AFS I Facility are secured by the rights of the ACG borrower in the collateral that secures the notes receivable, including the aircraft financed from the proceeds of such loans.
-As of March 31, 2024 and December 31, 2023, \$347.0 million and \$355.0 million, respectively, was outstanding under the AFS I Facility pursuant to individual loans maturing between September 2032 and January 2034.
+As of March 31, 2025 and December 31, 2024, \$61.8 million and \$63.5 million, respectively, was outstanding under the AFS I Facility pursuant to individual loans maturing between September 2032 and January 2034.
 No additional amounts may be borrowed under the AFS I Facility.